-- 48. To be effective, internal audit must be independent and be seen to be independent.
-To ensure this, internal audit will operate within a framework that allows: - unrestricted access to senior management and the chair of the Audit and Governance Committee - reporting in its own name - segregation from line operations. - 49.
-Every effort will be made to preserve objectivity by controlling the involvement of audit staff in non-audit duties in order to avoid potential conflicts of interest, specific exceptions are however acceptable in respect of participation in service improvement projects, where a 'critical friend' role will be held. - 50.
-In addition, appropriate arrangements are in place to limit the impairment of independence and objectivity due to the Head of Audit and Risk's line management of the Risk Management and Insurance service.
-The Head of Audit and Risk will not scope or review internal audit activity relating to this service area.
-The Director of Resources and Section 151 Officer will sign off reports.
+- 46. To be effective, internal audit must be independent and be seen to be independent.
+To ensure this, internal audit will operate within a framework that allows: - unrestricted access to senior management and the chair of the Audit and Governance Committee - reporting in its own name - segregation from line operations. - 47.
+Every effort will be made to preserve objectivity by controlling the involvement of audit staff in non-audit duties in order to avoid potential conflicts of interest, specific exceptions are however acceptable in respect of participation in service improvement projects, where a 'critical friend' role will be held. - 48.
+In addition, appropriate arrangements have been put in place to limit the impairment of independence and objectivity due to the Head of Audit and Risk's line management of the Risk Management and Insurance service.
+The

+Head of Audit and Risk will not scope or review internal audit activity relating to this service area.
+The Head of Function (Resources) / Section 151 Officer will sign off reports.